briancappello/flask-unchained/docs/index.rst

 Bundles are a powerful concept Flask Unchained introduces to Flask: Bundles are Python packages that integrate functionality with Flask, Flask Unchained, and other bundles.
 That could mean anything from integrating Flask extensions to being full-blown apps *your* app can integrate, customize, and extend (like say, a blog or a web store).

-Conceptually, a bundle *is* a blueprint, and Flask Unchained gives you complete control to configure not only which views from each bundle get registered with your app and at what routes, but also to extend and/or override anything else you might want to from the bundles you enable (things like configuration, controllers, resources, and routes, templates, extensions and services, and models and serializers - to name some examples).
-The patterns to do this are simple, consistent, and work the same way in every bundle.
+Conceptually, a bundle *is* a blueprint, and Flask Unchained gives you complete control to configure not only which views from each bundle get registered with your app and at what routes, but also to extend and/or override anything else you might want to from the bundles you enable.

+Some examples of what you can customize from bundles include configuration, controllers, resources, and routes, templates, extensions and services, and models and serializers can all be customized using simple and consistent patterns that work the same way in every bundle.
+Extended/customized bundles can themselves also be distributed as their own projects, and support the same patterns for customization, ad infinitum.

 .. admonition:: Included bundles & integrated extensions
     :class: tip